-- All scheduled class meetings will be conducted through Blackboard Collaborate Ultra. - Laboratory Preparation: Come to class prepared.
+- All scheduled class meetings will be conducted through Zoom. - Laboratory Preparation: Come to class prepared.
 I expect you to have read the laboratory exercise listed for each class prior to the beginning of that class period.
-Laboratory exercises are complex, and if you do not read them before class you will have difficulty turning them in on time. - You will complete the lab exercises in the lab manual for each lab and submit it via Blackboard (as a WORD/PPT/PDF document including all the figures that you refer to) with an introduction and conclusion in your own words.
-A link will be available in each module for you to submit your lab exercise.
-This is Part 1 of your lab work. - You will log into Pearson's My Lab and Mastering via Blackboard and complete some questions for each lab.
-These will be graded.
-This is part 2 of your lab work. - Grading of your laboratory exercises will be based on the quality and accuracy of the observations, explanations, answers to questions and conclusions.
-The grading of your laboratory exercises will be as follows: 5=excellent, 4=good, 3=fair, 2=poor, 1=terrible, 0=not handed in. - Late submissions are accepted (up to one week after due date) with a 20% grade reduction. - There will be Rock and Mineral identification exams and a FINAL EXAM that will be administered online through Blackboard. - If you miss an exam accurate documentation must be provided in order to take the exam within a one-week period, with a 20% reduction in the grade. - There will be a self-guided or virtual field trip that you will take to Central Park to study the geology of New York City.
-There will be two assignments associated with this module.
+Laboratory exercises are complex, and if you do not read them before class you will have difficulty turning them in on time. - You will complete the lab exercises in the lab manual for each lab and submit it via Blackboard (as a word document including all the figures that you refer to) with an introduction and conclusion in your own words.
+A link will be available in each module for you to submit your lab exercise. - Grading of your laboratory exercises will be based on the quality and accuracy of the observations, explanations, answers to questions and conclusions.
+The grading of your laboratory exercises will be as follows: 10=excellent, 9=good, 8=fair, 7=poor, 6=terrible, 0=not handed in. - Rock, Mineral and final exam will be administered online through Blackboard.

+• There will be two self-guided or virtual field trips that you will make to American Museum of Natural History and Central Park to study the minerals, rocks, and geology of New York City.
+There will be two field trip reports associated with these field trips.